 Design Ritchey-Chretien Cassegrain

 Aperture 2.4 m

-Wavelength Coverage From 110 nm (MgF $2$ limited) to ~ 3 μ m (self-emission limited)
+Wavelength Coverage From 110 nm (MgF 2 limited) to \sim 3 μ m (self-emission limited)

 Focal Ratio f/24

 Plate Scale (on axis) 3.58 arcsec/mm

 PSF FWHM at 5000Å 0.043 arcsec

 Encircled Energy within 0.1" at 5000Å 87% (60%-80% at the detectors)

 Because each SI has unique characteristics, the actual encircled energy is instrument dependent and may also vary with observing strategy.
 The HST Instrument Handbooks (see Section 1.3) should be consulted for instrument-specific point spread function (PSF) characteristics over various wavelength ranges.
-The TinyTim software tool, developed at STScI by John Krist with support from Richard Hook at the ST-ECF can be used to simulate the PSFs of several HST instruments.
-It is available for download from the TinyTim Web page.
-TinyTim simulated PSFs agree well with actual observations.
+The Tiny Tim software tool, developed at STScI by John Krist, with support from Richard Hook at the ST-ECF, can be used to simulate the PSFs of several HST instruments.
+It is available for download from the Tiny Tim Web page.
+Tiny Tim simulated PSFs coarsely match observations because transient focus changes in HST and other effects limit the level of agreement.
+Therefore, for many types of science, PSF subtraction using Tiny Tim models is inadequate.